wxWidgets/wxPyWeb/posts/blog/2017-08-17-builds-for-linux-with-pip.md

 See how pip doesn't care for linux distribution?
 That's the issue.
 The binary content and dependencies of wxPython can't be delivered consistently via pip.
-There are some efforts to get around this (eg.
-[PEP 513](https://www.python.org/dev/peps/pep-0513/) a.k.a. manylinux1) but
-they don't quite work with wxPython yet.
+There are some efforts to get around this (eg.  [PEP 513](https://www.python.org/dev/peps/pep-0513/) a.k.a. manylinux1) but they don't quite work for wxPython yet.
+Packages that are able to fit into the very narrow manylinux1 requirements can be hosted on PyPI and will install with pip just as smoothly as pure-python packages do.

 ### The Fix